Notes on the Geography of Sri Lanka: Jaffna

 Housing in Jaffna and across the peninsula surrounding it is usually obscured by fencing, most commonly cheap metal sheeting.
 The view here is on Vembady Road, a few blocks from the clocktower.

 Hunt for it and you'll find better fencing, usually screening the town's few expensive new houses, like this one near St. John's church.
-If you're nosey, you might find out who owns these houses, or you can rely on scuttlebutt: more Diaspora Tamils.
+If you're nosey, you might find out who owns these houses, or you can rely on scuttlebutt: another family from the Tamil diaspora.

-Another palace, in this case across from Christ Church.
+Another example, in this case across from Christ Church.

 Here's someone who prefers something more European.
 Corner of Kovil Road and Rakka.